vishwajeetv/CodeIgniter_Signup_Login/README.md

 To use this code, follow as instructed below.

 1. Download or Clone this repository.
 [Download Zip]
-2. Open the downloaded zip file and extract it.
+2. Open the downloaded zip file and extract it and store it in your host server root directory(like htdocs for xampp)

 3. In the extracted folder, go to and open CodeIgniter -> Application -> Config -> Database.php
   and do necessary configurations for your MySQL Database